moocow-the-bovine/moot/README.txt

   Common Warnings
     "WARNING: ..." from configure
         This is a warning.
 This is only a warning.
-It may be responsible for fatal errors from 'make' if and only if you are building from CVS.
+It may be responsible for fatal errors from 'make' if and only if you are building from SVN.
         Otherwise, you can safely ignore it (probably).

     "flex++bison++.pc not found"